arkenwald/notetaker-11/README.md

 This project is for self-improvement and practice in order to provide myself with confidence within this industry.

-This back end for an e-commerce site was created by modifying starter code given to us.
+This note taking app was created by modifying starter code given to us.

-Express.js API and Sequelize was used to interact with a MySQL database.

 Installation